zhaohaidao/RL2/README.md

 ### Data

 Hugging Face dataset and various file types, including JSON, JSONL, CSV, Parquet, and Arrow, are accepted.
-The data should be in the following format
+The data for PPO should be in the following format

 ```
 [